Golden Ox: History

-The Golden Ox opened for business on the first floor of the Kansas City Live Stock Exchange building in May 1949.
+The Golden Ox opened on the first floor of the Kansas City Live Stock Exchange building in May 1949.
 Founded by Jay Dillingham and owned by the Kansas City Stockyard Company, the restaurant originally catered to ranchers and farmers who brought their cattle to the stockyards.
-Dillingham also used the restaurant as a place to entertain dignitaries, including Harry S Truman and Dwight D. Eisenhower.
-The restaurant closed briefly as a result of the Great Flood of 1951.
+Dillingham also used the restaurant as a place to entertain dignitaries, including Harry S. Truman and Dwight D. Eisenhower.
+The restaurant closed briefly due to the Great Flood of 1951.
 In 1957, the Golden Ox expanded when a one-story addition was added to the south side of the livestock exchange building to accommodate the restaurant expansion.

-Jerry Rauschelbach and Steve Greer purchased the Golden Ox from Jerry's father Bill in 1997.
-In The Golden Ox closed in November 2003 without warning.
-Rauschelbach cited high beef prices, fewer people dining out, and overall poor economic conditions as reasons for the closure.
+Jerry Rauschelbach and Steve Greer purchased the Golden Ox from Rauschelbach's father Bill in 1997.
+It closed in November 2003 without warning.
+Rauschelbach cited high beef prices, fewer people dining out, and overall poor economic conditions.
 The restaurant was purchased and reopened two weeks later by a group of investors led by Bill Teel and Steve Greer.
 Greer retired in August 2014.
-In December 2014, the Golden Ox announced that it would close permanently before the end of the year.
+In December 2014, the Golden Ox announced permanent closure before the end of the year.
 Landlord Bill Haw indicated that the Golden Ox was behind on rent, and Haw planned to pursue a different restaurant or entertainment concept for the restaurant space in the livestock exchange building.

 Following the 2014 closing of the restaurant, the space was divided, and Stockyards Brewing Co. planned to open in the south portion of the space, which was previously the bar area and one of the back dining areas.
-In November 2015 it was announced that Wes Gartner and Jill Myers signed a lease for the remaining 5,000-square-foot space, including the main dining room and kitchen on the north side of the original Golden Ox space.
-Gartner and Myers are also co-owners of Voltaire in the West Bottoms.
-They announced plans to re-open the Golden Ox, and the renovated space would include a wood-fired grill in a semi-open kitchen.
+In November 2015, it was announced that Wes Gartner and Jill Myers signed a lease for the remaining 5,000-square-foot space, including the main dining room and kitchen on the north side of the original Golden Ox space.
+Gartner and Myers are also co-owners of Voltaire in West Bottoms.
+They announced plans to re-open the Golden Ox, including major renovation for a wood-fired grill in a semi-open kitchen.
 Livestock Exchange Building owner Bill Haw stated that the new owners of the Golden Ox would have access to any furnishing or memorabilia from the previous Golden Ox restaurant.
-After the massive renovation, Wes and Jill reopened the Golden Ox in June of 2018.
+After the renovation, it reopened in June 2018.